Basis-Theory/basistheory-android/CONTRIBUTING.md

 local development by copying the `./local.properties.example` file to `./local.properties` and setting the desired values.

-These properties will be injected at build time into the example app and wil be accessible through the `BuildConfig` class within the `example` module.
+These properties will be injected at build time into the example app and will be accessible through the `BuildConfig` class within the `example` module.

 ### Build the SDK and Install Dependencies